mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.branch.parameter.reactance
 ```
 !!! note "Info"
-    It is recommended to consult the documentation for the [`addBranch!`](@ref addBranch!) function, which provides an explanation of all the keywords used in the function.
+    It is recommended to consult the documentation for the [`addBranch!`](@ref addBranch!) function, where we have provided a list of all the keywords that can be used.

 ---